What is Delta-State Computing?

 Raft and Paxos are consensus protocols.
 They solve a different problem than ATOMiK: they ensure all nodes agree on a single order of operations.
 This requires leader election, log replication, and majority quorums.

-Delta-state computing does not need consensus because it does not need ordering.
-The commutativity and associativity of XOR mean that all orderings produce the same result.
-There is no leader, no quorum, no election timeout, and no split-brain scenario.
+Delta-state computing can reduce consensus pressure when it does not need ordering.
+The commutativity and associativity of XOR mean that all orderings produce the same modeled result.
+A production protocol may still need a leader, quorum, election timeout, or split-brain handling.

 The CAP theorem forces a choice between consistency and availability during partitions.
 Raft chooses consistency (the minority partition cannot write).
-ATOMiK chooses availability (all partitions continue accumulating deltas) with convergence guaranteed on reconnection.
+ATOMiK chooses availability (all partitions continue accumulating deltas) with convergence under the XOR algebra model on reconnection.
 This makes delta-state computing particularly well-suited for edge computing, IoT networks, and any system where partitions are common rather than exceptional.

 When you need total ordering (e.g., bank transactions that must be serialized), use Raft.
 When you need convergent state across unreliable networks, use delta-state computing.